aaronbieber/status/content/posts/2024-09-18/index.md

 ---

-More climbing, the joys of a personal VPN, it feels good to be appreciated, and I did a resume review.
+More climbing, the joys of a personal VPN, it feels good to be appreciated, and I did a resume review.<!--more-->

+#### Sends

+ - Black V2
+ - Pink V3
+ - Green V3
+ - Orange V4
+ - Yellow V4

 #### Climbing and therapeutics